 - (a) Timeframe for Consistency Determination.
 If the application is complete, within 60 days of the initial application submittal for a project with 150 or fewer units, and within 90 days for a project more than 150 units, the City will determine whether the project conflicts with any of the required objective planning standards.
 Guidelines § 301(b). - (b) Initial Determination.
 The Department of Community Development will make an initial written determination of the proposed project's consistency with applicable objective planning standards.
 The application may be routed to other City department staff for review, if deemed necessary.
-The Community Development Director shall submit the department's initial consistency determination to the Planning Commission and the City Council for consideration at the Oversight and Consistency Review Meeting. - (c) Oversight and Consistency Review Meeting.
-At least five days before a final consistency determination is made, the Planning Commission and the City Council shall hold a joint oversight meeting to assess the proposed project's compliance with required objective planning standards.
+The Community Development Director shall submit the department's initial consistency determination to the Planning Commission and the City Council for consideration at the Oversight and Consistency Review Meeting.

+(c) Oversight and Consistency Review Meeting.
+When the initial determination is complete or at least five business days before a final consistency determination is made, the Planning Commission and the City Council shall hold a joint oversight meeting to assess the proposed project's compliance with required objective planning standards.
+The Community Development Director may, on a case by case basis, schedule this meeting earlier than five business days before the final consistency determination for projects with more than 150 housing units, if necessary, and the timing of initial review allows.